mattermost/mattermost/README.md

 # Mattermost

-Mattermost is an open source, on-prem Slack-alternative.
+Mattermost is an open source, self hosted Slack-alternative.

 It offers modern communication from behind your firewall, including messaging and file sharing across PCs and phones with archiving and instant search.